yonromai/annoy-java/README.md

 annoyIndex.getNearestByItem(1, 42);
 ```
-For more examples takes a looks at the unit tests.
+For more examples, take a look at the unit tests.

 ## Run python vs. java benchmark
 ```